Shunli-Wang/CA-SpaceNet/CA-SpaceNet-on-SPEED/README.md

 ```bash
 ln -s /PATH/TO ./data
 ```
-The downloading produce of pre-trained weights of DarkNet maybe extremely slow.
-So we'd better download the pth file manually and put it to predetermined location.
-In this way, the program will skip the automatic download process.

 In addition, additional data for the SPEED dataset needs to be downloaded from <a href='https://pan.baidu.com/s/1i8I_JHqIukb_2v-EtZp5dQ'>BaiduNetDisk</a> [e20g]

 The final data directory format is as follows:
 ```bash
 ├── boxes.json